IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Configuring Dataverse for DOIs
 ++++++++++++++++++++++++++++++

-By default Dataverse attempts to register DOIs for each dataset and file under a test authority, though you must apply for your own credentials as explained above.
+By default Dataverse attempts to register DOIs for each dataset and file under a test authority, though you must apply for your own credentials.

 Here are the configuration options for DOIs: